Kryptonite New York Diamond Review: From Zero to Hero?

 The Hiplok D1000 is slightly smaller and lighter than the Kryptonite, which makes it a better fit for slimmer bikes, especially in cities full of bike racks.

-So much better protection overall.
-It’s available with either a carry pouch or a new plastic frame mount for transport.
+And it’s available with either a carry pouch or a new plastic frame mount for transport.

 You can check the price [Amazon] of the Hiplok D1000 or read my full review for more details!